 - Place on a baking sheet lined with parchment paper or foil.

-- Once completely thawed, place on a baking sheet lined with paper towels to absorb any excess liquid and use additional paper towels to pat dry.
+- Once completely thawed, place on a baking sheet lined with paper towels to absorb excess moisture then place extra paper towels on top and pat dry.

-- Season generously with Cajun seasoning and kosher salt.
+- When they're dry, season them generously with Cajun seasoning and kosher salt.

 - Dredge each drumette in all-purpose flour and place in a frying pan with cooking oil preheated to 350 degrees.